braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/best_practices/sanitization.md

 ## How does Braze sanitize messages?

-If Braze detects JavaScript that is a security risk, before you go to the **Preview and Test** tab to view the email message Braze will ask you to confirm that Braze can remove the JavaScript from your message before proceeding.
+If Braze detects JavaScript that is a security risk, before you go to the **Preview and Test** tab or the HTML editor to view the email message, we'll ask you to confirm that Braze can remove the JavaScript from your message before proceeding.

 ![]({% image_buster /assets/img/email_sanitization.png %})